 To summarize the basic relationship across countries, and help to assess the impact of different specifications on the overall effect of monetary policy, we also pool our results using several alternative variables as weights.
 Table 2 shows pooled estimates in which countries are equally weighted and weighted by 2003 GDP in U.S. dollars.
-In calculating the pooled estimates, we restrict the first-stage and reduced-form coefficients to be equal across countries for computational reasons.
+In calculating the pooled estimates, we restrict the first stage and reduced form coefficients to be equal across countries for computational reasons.
 We did allow for country fixed effects and separate coefficients on the lags of the system.
+The average effect for the pooled OLS regressions without weights in the bottom of Table 2 is -0.039 percentage points; weighting by 2003 GDP makes very little difference.